R31Z/JS-questions-and-answers/README.md

 # JS-questions-and-answers

-It's taken from my "JS flashcard of the day posts" on my Instagram @FrontendReiz.
+It's taken from my "JS flashcard of the day posts" on my Instagram @codeJavascript